 The average person gets a new mobile phone every 18 months - so what happens to their old one?
 Well, a lot of them get recycled.
 Not only is it good for the environment, recycling your mobile phone can get you a nice cash sum.
 Here’s everything you need to know.

+But how do you ensure you're getting the best deal when recycling your phone?
+That's where comparison sites come in handy.
 There are tons of phone recycling companies out there.
 There are dedicated electronics recyclers, mobile networks, phone sellers, and more.
-We recommend comparing all your options using a site like CompareMyMobile.com or SellMyMobile.com to make sure you find the best possible deal.
+Try comparing all your options using a site like CompareMyMobile.com or SellMyMobile.com to make sure you find the best possible deal.

 What happens when a mobile is recycled